whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 ### Generosity Towards All Life

 This generosity doesn't just exist between the people in these societies.
-In every single beautiful nation I found, their generosity extended to the nonhumans as well.
+In every single beautiful nation I found, their generosity extends to the nonhumans as well.
 That is, the people live or lived in a way that benefits the nonhumans around them.

 Jeannette Armstrong described the traditional Okanagan decision-making process called en'owkinwiwx, and how it very carefully took into account the full range of the humans' and nonhumans' needs.
 She was trained as a _land speaker,_ and her role in their group decision-making was to consider every decision's effects on the land.
 In this way, the Okanagans made sure to always take the non-humans' needs into account.[xxx-original instructions|armstrong]